Stories of Change at

 During these conversations my cousin’s noticed the change in me.
 They said there was such a peace, calmness and even “Chillness” that they had not seen in me even in comparison to when my grandfather died 15 years ago and how I had dealt with our family dynamics then.
 They said they noticed my boundaries and how I made sure they were clear and stuck to them.
 Which in my family is a foreign concept.
 I told them I did therapy and did the hard work that came with it.
 I had to make the changes in my life, and they were not always easy, but I was able to do it with God’s help.
 I shared with them that I needed God’s grace to feel all the emotions that came with bringing healing to areas in my life.
 This included situations in which I may not have had a direct say in, but it caused collateral damage due to family dynamics.
 I am going to be honest I know that from that conversation there will be breakthrough in my family, and I know for a fact that those conversations would not have happened had I not done the work in and out of therapy.

 So, who is Adriana?
 She is a person who has joy in her life, loves good food, take walks, loves to run.
 Who knew?
 God knew!
 I am comfortable in my own skin to the point that I even learned to embrace this silver curls that God has naturally given me.
-I have truly seen God’s grace in motion, and I can’t wait to journey with other people as I start my practice as a Health Coach this year
+I have truly seen God’s grace in motion, and I can’t wait to journey with other people as I start my practice as a Health Coach this year.

-To end I want to say thank you to all of you who have supported and continue to support Redeemer Counseling.
+To end, I want to say thank you to all of you who have supported and continue to support Redeemer Counseling.
 I do want to say what a blessing the sliding scale is.
 It truly was a game changer to be able to afford counseling on a weekly basis while working and being a Full-time grad student.
 Thank you because you are opening the opportunity for other people to heal during such a huge mental crisis, we are currently living in.

 Thank you because Redeemer Counseling changed my life… no it saved my life, and I am forever grateful.